jakemaguy/QuickBuyMenu/README.md

 - If requested, make any necessary changes and update your pull request.
 - Once your pull request is merged, delete your branch and sync your fork with the upstream repository.

-## License

-By contributing to this project, you agree that your contributions will be licensed under the same license as the project, which is [MIT License](https://contribute.cncf.io/maintainers/templates/contributing/).

 # Changelog

 All notable changes to this project will be documented in this section.